Bermuda Tentacles

-Bermuda Tentacles is an American made-for-television science fiction horror film directed by Nick Lyon.
+Bermuda Tentacles is an American made-for-television science fiction comedy-horror film directed by Nick Lyon.
 It stars Linda Hamilton and features an ensemble cast of Trevor Donovan, Mýa, John Savage and Jamie Kennedy.
 The movie premiered April 12, 2014 on the Syfy channel and garnered largely negative reviews.

 Plot

 When Air Force One goes down over the Bermuda Triangle, the Navy sends its best rescue team.
 A terrible storm forces the president to leave in his escape pod, which ends up 7000 metres below the sea.
 But before they can save the President, the team awakens a series of tentacles from a monstrous underwater ogrot, which threatens America's entire Eastern Seaboard and, ultimately, the world.